If you eavesdrop on agents and investors talking around town about the market, you will hear the following phrases:

 Learning to find great deals is one of the hardest aspects of becoming a successful real estate investor.
 In Finding and Funding Great Deals, seasoned real estate agent and investor Anson Young guides you through his tried and true methods for finding deals in any market.
 Inside, he outlines his own methods as well as other techniques to help new and seasoned investors alike improve their real estate business.

 This is not a magic pill that will turn you in to a successful investor overnight; instead this is a practical guide to several approaches to use in each step of your real estate deal finding journey.
 Hard work required (but not included with the purchase of this book).
-Finding and Funding Great Deals will launch July 13, 2017 and is now available for preorder here!

 What do you do in your market to find great deals despite challenges?